cmswalker/maybe-try/README.md

 ## Usage

-### The module exposes 2 methods, one for callbacks and one for promises.
-Node and Browser compatible
+The module exposes 2 methods, one for callbacks and one for promises.

-### Each method takes 2 parameters, the fallbackValue for error scenarios, and a function.
+Each method takes 2 parameters, the fallbackValue for error scenarios, and a function.

-### Both parameters are **REQUIRED**, maybe-try does not supply a default value for you
+Both parameters are **REQUIRED**, maybe-try does not supply a default value for you

-#### More in-depth examples can be found [here](https://github.com/cmswalker/maybe-try/blob/master/examples)
+More in-depth examples can be found [here](https://github.com/cmswalker/maybe-try/blob/master/examples)

 ```js
 const maybeTry = require('maybe-try');